Instapaper in 31-hour outage, says it needs a week to restore all data

 Web scrapbook Instapaper has suffered a 30-plus hour outage and is warning of a week-long restore time.

-But on February 8th the company “suffered from an outage that has extended through this morning [February 9th].”
+But on February 8 the service “suffered from an outage that has extended through this morning [February 9th].”

 In an email to users, the company says the outage lasted 31 hours of downtime, during which time its team “were able to rebuild a database instance to get Instapaper back online!”

-But not all of it: the company's now blogged that “this instance only has the last six weeks of articles.
+But not all of it: Instapaper has now blogged that “this instance only has the last six weeks of articles.
 For now, anything you’ve saved since December 20, 2016 is accessible.”

-The good news is that there's been no data loss.
-The bad is that the email to users says “The full database exports are taking much longer than anticipated.”
-The company's therefore “aiming to get the full archives available by next Friday, February 17 at the latest.”
+The good news is that there has been no data loss.
+The bad is that the email to users says: “The full database exports are taking much longer than anticipated.”
+The company therefore aims to get the full archives "available by next Friday, February 17 at the latest.”

-The Register thinks that provider is probably Amazon Web Services, because , Pinterest product engineer Brian Donohue took to Medium last year to detail how the site uses AWS for search and uses MySQL and Sphinx.
+The Register thinks that provider is probably Amazon Web Services, because Pinterest product engineer Brian Donohue took to Medium last year to detail how the website uses AWS for search and uses MySQL and Sphinx.
 Instapaper is owned by Pinterest.

 Whoever provides Instapaper's cloud, the service doesn't look to have its finger on the pulse if it can approach and exceed a “system limit on our database.”
 Which is bad news for Instapaper and parent company Pinterest.